 So, if your goal is to generate new leads, then the measure of success should be around how many people’s contact info you captured, and ultimately, the number of leads produced!

 Gym Marketing Plan PDF Template

 So, now you know exactly how to create an effective gym marketing plan.
-Including the 5 elements above will ensure your marketing contributes to your business goals and actually gets you results.
+Including the five elements above will ensure your marketing contributes to your business goals and actually gets you results.

 [P.S.
-Want to outsource your gym marketing plan?
+Want to outsource your gym marketing planning?
 We offer strategic planning services so use our contact form to request more details.]